anaef/nginx-lws/doc/ConfigurationDirectives.md

 Context: location

 Sets a memory limit in bytes for each Lua state.
-If a Lua state exceeds the limit, a memory error is generated.
+If a Lua state exceeds the limit, a Lua memory error is generated.
 A value of `0` disables this check.
-The default value for *memory_limit* is `0` When setting *memory_limit*, you can use the `k` and `m` suffixes to set kilobytes or megabytes, respectively.
+The default value for *memory_limit* is `0`.
+When setting *memory_limit*, you can use the `k` and `m` suffixes to set kilobytes or megabytes, respectively.

 ## lws_lifecycles *lifecycles*